Northern Steamship Company: Charles Ranson, manager

 After his appointment, NSS bought some second-hand screw-steamers, the Rotomahana, Waiotahi and Ohinemuri and small paddle steamers, Te Aroha and Enterprise, to work on the Waihou River.
 This got rid of another competitor, Hauraki Steamship Co, who sold out to NSS.
 Much of the expansion of the company was by takeovers.
-In 1906 NSS took over Kaipara Harbour ferries.
+Thames River Steam Navigation Co Ltd was bought on 1 August 1890.
+In July 1906 NSS bought Manukau Steam Shipping Company.
+On 1 October 1908 Settlers' Steamship Company (SSC) merged with NSS, adding six steamers to the fleet.
+SSC had been formed in 1905 by the merger of Coastal Steamship and McGregor Steamship Companies.
+Coastal Steamship was formed in 1898.